IBM/reactive-code-workshop/rxjava2/readme.md

     * `count` all `b` words
     * `count` `distinct` `g` words

-    Note: If you try these, you'll notice that count produces an incompatible type for `dumpObservableToStdOut`, which means you'll need to find another way to subscribe to that observable to see what happens.
+    Note: If you try these, you'll notice that count produces an incompatible type for `dumpObservableToStdOut`.
+You will need to find another way to subscribe to see what happens.

 ### Exercise 2: nested observables and substreams